LattePandaTeam/Docs/content/alpha_edition/get_started.md

 This document will review starting your LattePanda for the first time.
 It will go over what you need to boot up as well as instructions for getting started.

-# Booting LattePanda
+## Booting LattePanda

-## What You Will Need
+### What You Will Need
 To get started, you will need the following hardware:
 * Supplied USB Type C wall adapter or other power supply (Please see the [Powering LattePanda Alpha](/content/alpha_edition/powering) section for a list of methods to power your LattePanda)
 * Display cable (HDMI, eDP display)
 * Display (TV, monitor, or eDP display)
 * Input devices (Keyboard, mouse, etc.)
-* Boot Drive*\
+* Boot Drive*

+!!! note
-  ***Note: If your device is the Alpha 800 without eMMC storage, you will need a boot drive with an operating system installed on it.
-See the [Operating Systems](/content/alpha_edition/os) page for different acceptable media for booting the operating system of your choice and installation instructions.**
+    If your device is the **LattePanda Alpha 800**, which comes without eMMC storage onboard, you will need a boot drive with an operating system installed on it.
+See the [Operating Systems](/content/alpha_edition/os) page for different acceptable media for booting the operating system of your choice and installation instructions.

-## Instructions
+### Instructions

 **Warning: When touching the LattePanda board, make sure to ground yourself before touching the board.
 Failure to ground yourself may cause static discharge into board components damaging your LattePanda.**